nkq1304/CEproject_Robot_Lane_Keeping/Tuan/turtlebot3_detect_lane/scripts/README.md

 <img src='image\LL_vs.jpg' width='600'>
 </div>

 ## Acknowledgement

 Our source code is inspired by:

 - [ESPNet](https://github.com/sacmehta/ESPNet)
 - [YOLOP](https://github.com/hustvl/YOLOP)

 ## Citation

-If you find our paper and code useful for your research, please consider giving a star :star:   and citation :pencil: :
+If you find our paper and code useful for your research, please consider giving a star ⭐️   and citation 📝 :

 ```BibTeX
 @misc{che2023twinlitenet,